phassans/betting-backend/README.md

 ### Introduction

 This project involves running server APIs, setting up a PostgreSQL database, processing smart contract events, saving these events into a database, and providing APIs about events and bets.
+The project uses GORM as the ORM for interacting with the PostgreSQL database.

 ---